PhilipSchmid/vagrant-rancher-playground/README.md

 # Vagrant Rancher Test Environment
 This Vagrant environment should help you to automatically deploy an (optionally HA) testing/development Rancher Setup playground within a few minutes.
-There is a manual and an automated setup.
-Both setups have their own `Vagrantfile` but both will spin up the following VMs:
+There is a manual and two automated setups.
+All three setups have their own `Vagrantfile` but all will spin up the following VMs:

 ```bash
 $ vagrant status